KaileyLiou/Breach-Bot/README.md

 # Breach Bot

 This is another Python chatbot that describes the National Health Services 2017 Data Breach.
+Making this project allowed be to better understand the CIA Triad in Cybersecurity and how it connects to data breaches.

 ## How to Run on macOS